cramforce/splittable/README.md

 `System.baseURL = '/path/to/bundles/';` must be supplied, so the loader knows where to find the bundles.
 This should be the directory, where you deployed your splittable bundles.

 ### Via async script tags

-By default bundles are generated into the `out/` directory (can be overridden via `writeTo` option).

 Loading splittable bundles is super straightforward with `async` script tags.
 You do not need to worry about the order in which they execute.
 Example: